|

 When George Denton was born in 1850, his father Benjamin, a shoe manufacturer, was already employing 36 men.

-George Denton and his wife Amelia brought up a family of 13 children here.
+In 1876 he married Amelia Denton, daughter of Thomas and Susannah Denton.
+George built Eastfields in 1887 and they brought up a family of 13 children here.
 George took over the shoe company and later his sons also joined the company.

 George was the first chairman of the school board and also a councillor.
 He was the chairman of the urban council in 1902, and later a county councillor.